Photos

 Book A Stay

-Belmond Hotel Cipriani Venice was the location for George Clooney’s recent marriage and is one of the best luxury hotels in Venice.
-We compare Belmond Cipriani Vs. Aman Vs. Gritti Palace Vs. Hotel Danieli, Venezia, A Four Seasons Hotel separately to help you decide which hotel will work best for you.
+If you can’t decide where to stay in Venice, we compare Belmond Cipriani Vs. Aman Vs. Gritti Palace Vs. Hotel Danieli, Venezia, A Four Seasons Hotel separately to help you decide which hotel will work best for you.

 Location

 Nestled on the tip of Giudecca Island, the Belmond Hotel Cipriani is just 40 minutes by water taxi from Venice airport (around €150 EUR each way) and a short boat ride across the water from St Mark’s Square.
-But for me, Venice was largely inconsequential to my stay, once I’d stepped inside this glamorous Narnia and sampled its stunning rooms, exquisite gardens, and perfect pool – I had no intention of leaving its perimeter.
-This is an exclusive hideaway under the Mediterranean sunshine that also happens to enjoy dreamy views across Venice.
+For us, Venice is largely inconsequential to our stay.
+The maze of iffy scented canals, tiny passageways, pushy selfie stick vendors, stifling heat, and the crazy kamikaze pigeons in St Marks Square can all be hard to bear for prolonged periods.

-However, the maze of iffy scented canals, tiny passageways, pushy selfie stick vendors, stifling heat, and the crazy kamikaze pigeons in St Marks Square can all be hard to bear for prolonged periods.
-So it is a relief when the hotel’s shiny mahogany motorboat picks you up from the hotel’s jetty just off St Marks Square, whisking you back to the gated solace of the hotel.
+We might pop over to St Mark’s Square for a coffee or visit an art gallery, but we are always very quickly convinced that we were foolish to battle with the seething masses when we could be enjoying the peace and serenity of the Cipriani grounds.
+So it is a relief when the hotel’s shiny mahogany motorboat picks you up from the hotel’s jetty just off St Mark’s Square, whisking you back to the gated solace of the hotel.
 You can request this complimentary pickup at absolutely any time of the day or night by just picking up the phone on the jetty, a stylish way to escape the madness that is Venice.

 Style & Character